-- maintain full-time (usually) teaching job as teacher of record in the field in which you seek certification
+- maintain full-time (usually) teaching job as teacher of record in the field and at the level in which seek certification

 - have Teacher Keys Effectiveness System evaluations that meet certification requirements

-- additional requirements of the GPSC and of the particular TAPP program as deemed necessary
+- complete additional requirements of the GPSC and of the particular TAPP program as deemed necessary

-TAPP programs take about two years to complete, but you must remain in the induction certificate phase for three years even if you complete the program prior to that time.
+TAPP programs take about two years to complete.
+You must remain in the induction certificate phase for three years even if you complete the program prior to that time.

 What is the general progression of steps for alternate certification?